 Therefore, it's crucial to customize your exercise routine, diet, and lifestyle to your individual needs and capabilities.
 This may involve experimenting with different types of exercises, adjusting your diet to support muscle recovery and growth, and ensuring adequate rest to allow your body to repair and grow.

-Muscle growth is a complex process influenced by both effort and genetics.
+In conclusion, muscle growth is a complex process influenced by both effort and genetics.
 It requires an understanding of the types of exercises that promote muscle growth, as well as an awareness of your genetic potential and individual response to exercise.
 By tailoring your approach to muscle growth to your individual needs and capabilities, you can maximize your potential for muscle development and achieve your fitness goals.